Multiplayer FAQ

 Multiplayer plays an active role in the product development process for teams working on distributed systems.
 Here’s how you can leverage it daily:

-- Make informed decisions based on accurate and real-time data.
+Make informed decisions based on accurate and real-time data.
 Quickly confirm your system architecture, dependencies, APIs, current product requirements, and refer back to past architectural decisions before coding.
+Use the System Dashboard and Platform Architecture Diagrams for that.

-- Align on the consequences of a change with all the relevant stakeholders.
+Align on the consequences of a change with all the relevant stakeholders.
 Eliminate surprises and bottlenecks by conducting sanity checks with relevant stakeholders before developing a new feature, refactoring a portion of the system, or making any other change.
+Use the System Design Reviews for that.

-- Easily onboard (or offboard) new team members or cross-functional teams.
+Easily onboard (or offboard) new team members or cross-functional teams.
 New hires have an immediate and accurate resource to get up to speed on platform architecture and previous design decisions, while also ensuring that knowledge and company IP is protected during employee/team turnover.
+Use all the features in the Single Source of Truth toolset for that.

 Check out this article for more suggestions on how to integrate system design and architecture documentation into the Agile lifecycle.